Xembalo/mqtt-homeassistant-utils/README.md

 ## Overview

 This repository contains Python code for generating Home Assistant (HA) MQTT discovery payloads.
-These payloads are used to configure sensors and binary sensors in Home Assistant via MQTT.
+These payloads are used to configure sensors, binary sensors and others in Home Assistant via MQTT.

 ## File Structure